OctopusDeploy/docs/docs/administration/security/cve/shattered-and-octopus-deploy.md

 Either way, SHA1 has been on the way out for some time, and certificate authorities stopped issuing SHA1 certificates quite some time ago.
 This is just another nail in the coffin for SHA1.

-## Octopus and Tentacle Prior to 3.14 Use SHA1 by Default
+## Octopus and Tentacle prior to 3.14 use SHA1 by default

 When you install Octopus and the Tentacle agent, they both generate X.509 certificates that are used to encrypt the connection between them (via TLS).
 When we generated these self-signed certificates in versions before 3.14, **we used SHA1**.
 This is the default setting of the [certificate generation function](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376039(v=vs.85).aspx) that we call in the Windows API, and not something we ever thought to change.